josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 ## Final thoughts

-As I said at the beginning: I still love WordPress.
-I just love simplicity more, and there's something attractive about having my entire website be a collection of files in a git repo.
+<Highlight>I still love WordPress.
+But I found myself wanting a site I could tinker with in my editor, all together in one place.
 No database; no SQL dumps; no live server at all.
-Just content files compiled to beautifully uncomplicated HTML.
+Just content files compiled to beautifully uncomplicated HTML.</Highlight>

-<Callout>I still love WordPress.
-I just love simplicity&nbsp;more.</Callout>

 This approach certainly isn't right for everyone.
 It works great for me because I'm the only one working on this site.
-But if I had co-authors, or users, or collaborators, the whole calculation would be drastically different.
+But if I had co-authors, or users, or collaborators, the whole calculation might be drastically different.

+<Callout>I like things being back together, all in&nbsp;one&nbsp;place.</Callout>

 And of course, what *I* find to be simple may be very different from what *you* find to be simple.

-I've gotten accustomed to command line tools and local Node development servers and git workflows, but that may be a black box of dark magic to you, and that's absolutely ok.
-I'm not selling something here.
-I'm just telling my story.
+I love living in my code editor.
+You might find a visual interface easier to use.
+Both are just fine.
+It's just a matter of personal preference.

-WordPress was worth abandoning for me, for this site, just because it didn't quite fit my wants and needs for this project.
+WordPress just didn't quite fit my wants and needs for this project.
 It might still be a great fit for you and yours.
 And I'm sure it will be again for me for a future project.

-For now, though: I like things being back together, all in one place.
+But right now, I like things being back together, all in one place.